If you’re looking for a cycling goal, a sportive makes an excellent target.

 Our view

-There are two routes on offer with the 160 kilometre route comprising around 1600 metres of elevation and the 120 kilometre version covering 1200 metres of vertical ascent.
-However whichever route you choose you are likely to be blown away with the stunning scenery on offer as you cycle through amazing coastal and estuary landscape on the west coast of Ireland including the world famous Wild Atlantic Way.
+There are two routes on offer, with the 160-kilometre route comprising around 1600 metres of elevation and the 120-kilometre version covering 1200 metres of vertical ascent.
+However, whichever route you choose, you are likely to be blown away by the stunning scenery on offer as you cycle through amazing coastal and estuary landscapes on the west coast of Ireland, including the world-famous Wild Atlantic Way.

 Conclusion